vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 ```

 I've been on this page a lot of times prior to this implementation and always thought to myself, "hmmm, I guess everything
 needs to be in a 'packages' folder."
-Additionally, our other repositories at work that use Yarn Workspaces conform to
+Other repositories at work also use this Yarn Workspaces convention/structure.
-this structure.

-Since we have a non-standard setup it took me a moment to remove my previous assumptions and realise that workspaces
+Since we have a non-standard setup it took me a moment to remove my previous assumptions and realise that workspaces/packages
-didn't have to live in a singular folder.
-With code being colocated by functionality rather than platform, we ended up
+don't have to live in a singular folder.

+In the end, with code being colocated by functionality rather than platform, our configuration looked like this:
-with a structure like:

 ```json
 {